treyg/subsync/README.md

 ## YouTube API Limitations

-**Important**: YouTube playlist transfer has been disabled due to API quota restrictions and rate limiting issues.

 ### Quota Structure

 YouTube Data API v3 uses a quota system where each operation consumes "units":